-Teams may be asked to provide documentation proving legality of non-2020 KOP items during Inspection where a Rule specifies limits for a legal part (e.g. pneumatic items, current limits, COTS electronics, etc.).
+Teams may be asked to provide documentation proving legality of non-2020 or 2021 KOP items during Inspection where a rule specifies limits for a legal part (e.g. pneumatic items, current limits, COTS electronics, etc.).

 Some of these rules make use of English unit requirements for parts.
 If your team has a question about a metric-equivalent part's legality, please e-mail your question to frcparts@firstinspires.org for an official ruling.
-To seek approval for alternate devices for inclusion in future frcparts@firstinspires.org with item specifications.
+To seek approval for alternate devices for inclusion in future FIRST Robotics Competition seasons, please contact frcparts@firstinspires.org with item specifications.

-Teams should acknowledge the support provided by the corporate Sponsors and Mentors with an appropriate display of their school and Sponsors names and/or logos (or the name of the supporting youth organization, if appropriate).
+Teams should acknowledge the support provided by the corporate Sponsors and mentors with an appropriate display of their school and Sponsors names and/or logos (or the name of the supporting youth organization, if appropriate).